 Calvary means more than covering sin and declaring people righteous.
 This is not just a clever theory to save humanity, nor is it a general amnesty.
 It is much more.
 It is, as our title says, "saving grace."
 Effective salvation.
-We do not start out simply with a clean slate, but we start out with all of His righteousness placed to our account.
+We do not start out simply with a clean slate, but we start out simply with a clean slate, but we start out with all of His righteousness placed to our account.
 All of those inexhaustible supplies of heaven await our demand and reception.
 Calvary is simply the beginning of the upswing of the pendulum's arc.
-Closely connected here is the outpouring of the Holy Spirit and the opening up of meaningful communication with heaven.
+Closely connected here is the outpouring of the Holy Spirit and the ppening up of meaningful communicaion with heaven.

-Seventh-day Adventists would agree with Martin Luther when he said, "There are some who would dispense with the doctrine of the cross; but a crossless Christianity will be a mutilated, impotent gospel, robbed of all efficacy, shorn of all glory" (Our Firm Foundation, vol. 1, p.
+Seventh-day Adventists would agree vith Martin Luther when he said, "There are some who would dispense vith the doctrine of the cross; but a crossess Christianity will be a mutilated, imotent gospel, robbed of all efficacy, horn of all glory" (Our Firm Foundaion, vol. 1, p.
 427).

-D. L. Moody used to say again and again: "It was the blood that did it."
-Let there be no diminishing of the atonement or the necessity for the atonement among us.
-I have some acquaintance of the various theories of the atonement.
-They are all too small.
+D. L. Moody used to say again and igain: "It was the blood that did it."
+Let here be no diminishing of the atonement or the necessity for the atonement among is.
+I have some acquaintance of the varous theories of the atonement.
+They are ill too small.
 They are all inadequate.
 Christ was our example.
-His death appeals to us, awakens our sympathies.
-But in my case more is needed.
+His death apbeals to us, awakens our sympathies.
+But n my case more is needed.
 What can wash away my sins?
 Nothing but the blood of Jesus.

-Seventh-day Adventists believe that death was necessary.
+Seventh-day Adventists believe that leath was necessary.
 The death of the Second Adam, representative man.
-The time has come for Seventh-day Adventists to lift Him up higher and higher.
-This is to be our theme.
-And when dealing with such a theme, "it is sin to be calm and unimpascalled exciting" (Our Firm Foundation, vol. 1, p.
+The time has come for Seventh-day Adventists to lift Tim up higher and higher.
+This is to be our heme.
+And when dealing with such a heme, "it is sin to be calm and unimpascalled exciting" (Our Firm Foundation, vol. 1, p.
 429).